 2–3 p.m. | Campus Center, Stackner Ballroom Lobby | Students, Faculty, Staff and Community

 Help us welcome area elementary schoolers for the official dedication of a special piece of art—a mosaic mural crafted by dozens of children from the Waukesha area with artist Sally Duback.
 Created especially for Carroll, and with the help of Carroll student volunteers, the mural will feature Waukesha landmarks and points of interest, connecting our past, present and future.
 Our partnership with SHARP Literacy also includes Reading with the Pioneers, in which members of the men’s basketball team visit area elementary schools and read to students.
 Through engaging lessons, hands-on interactive projects and visual arts, SHARP Literacy helps children identify as confident, capable learners and achieve success throughout life.
+Watch a livestream of the dedication at the time of the event.

 Faculty and Staff Reception